-Advanced Welding Institute is located just south of Eagle River, Wisconsin.
-Our facility is equipped with 19 Welding Booths supplied with Miller and Lincoln Electric.
-In addition to the welding booths, there are cutting stations, classrooms, and a Learning Resource Center with reference materials.
+Advanced Welding Institute is located near downtown Eagle River, Wisconsin.
+Our facility is equipped with 56 Welding Booths supplied with Miller and Lincoln Electric Welders.
+In addition to the welding booths, there are cutting stations, classroom, and a Learning Resource Center with reference materials.
 Students are provided new materials and metal prepared to specification for each class.

-Small class sizes at AWI will ensure the faculty and staff are readily available to give each student the individualized attention they deserve and strive for.
+AWI is committed with its educational philosphy to ensure faculty and staff is readily available to give each student the individualized attention they deserve and strive for (Class size not to exceed 56 students.)
+The teacher-to-student ratio is 1 instructor to 18 students.
 All Administrative and Faculty offices are located within the facility.